 Tickets ($22.18) for reserved admission seating are purchased directly from the venue by clicking here and selecting the October 15, 1400 (2 p.m.) performance.

-While an RSVP is not required to attend, it is helpful for us in reserving planning pre- or post-performance discussions.
+While an RSVP is not required to attend, it is helpful for us in planning pre- or post-performance discussions.

 Getting there: The Angelika Film Center & Cafe at Mosaic is approximately 14 miles from downtown D.C., a typical 30-minute drive in non-rush hour traffic.
 Free parking at any Mosaic garage is available for up to five hours.
 Nearest Metrorail: Dunn Loring-Merrifield (Orange Line) then a .8 mile/15-minute walk, or short Uber/Lyft ride, to the cinemas.